hydroper/as3parser/docs/features.md

 This ActionScript 3 parser introduces several syntax constructs from TypeScript, ECMA 4th edition and Apache Royale Compiler.

-> **NOTICE:** Some of the features and language semantics in this document are not specific to this parser but to the verifier or compiler, which is not integrated with the parser.
+> Note: Some of the descriptions in this document are not specific to this parser but to the verifier or compiler, which is not integrated with the parser.

 ## Global